prominence-eosc/docs-eosc/source/using-the-api.rst

 Using the API
 =============

 PROMINENCE uses a RESTful API with data formatted in JSON.
-A HTTP POST request is used to submit jobs while HTTP GET requests are used to check the status of jobs or retrieve information about jobs.
-A HTTP DELETE request is used to delete jobs.
+A POST request is used for job/workflow submission while GET requests are used to check the status of or retrieve information about jobs/workflows.
+A DELETE request is used to delete jobs/workflows.

 An access token must be provided with each request in the ``Authorization`` header: